knylbyte/tuliprox/README.md

 - Identifiers: `Variable Names` and `Playlist Field Names` composed of ASCII alphanumeric characters and underscores.
 - Strings / Text: Enclosed in double quotes. "example string"
 - Regex Matching:   `FieldName ~ "Regex"` like in filter statements.
 - Access a field in a regex match result:  with `result.capture`.
-For example if you have multiple captures you can access them by their name, or their index 1..
+For example, if you have multiple captures you can access them by their name, or their index beginning at 1.
 - Builtin String functions:
   - concat(a, b, ...)
   - uppercase(a)